(A Spanish version of The Plate Plate is available on the Fuente Vegana website.)

 3. Emphasize whole grains over refined, and if you like them, include some whole grain bread and some sprouted grains in meals.

-4. Choose moderate amounts of healthy higher-fat foods like nuts.
+4. Include healthy higher-fat foods like nuts.
 Make sure you’re getting enough of the essential fat ALA by including flaxseeds, walnuts, or one of the vegetable oils that provides this nutrient and consider an algae-derived supplement of DHA/EPA.

 5. Make sure you are getting plenty of calcium by choosing leafy green vegetables, calcium-set tofu, soynuts, tempeh, fortified plant milks or yogurt, fortified juice, dried figs, almonds, or tahini.